alexstrandberg/codepath-project-3/README.md

 - [X] User can view the last 20 posts submitted to "Instagram"
 - [X] User can pull to refresh the last 20 posts submitted to "Instagram"
 - [X] User can load more posts once he or she reaches the bottom of the feed using infinite Scrolling
-- [ ] User can tap a post to view post details, including timestamp and creation
+- [ ] User can tap a post to view post details, including timestamp and caption
 - [ ] User can use a tab bar to switch between all "Instagram" posts and posts published only by the user.

 The following **optional** features are implemented: